 This context also helps when you’re having trouble with your pronunciation.
 Thai is a tonal language (more on this below).
 This means that saying the word with different tones will give the words different meanings.

-For instance, let’s look at the word maa.
+To understand Thai tones, let's introduce some Thai vocabulary words.
+For instance, let’s look at the Thai word «maa».

-If we say it in a flat tone, it can mean “come”, as in “Come here”.
+If we pronounce the word «maa» in a flat tone, it can mean “come”, as in “Come here”.

-However, if we say this with a rising tone, which sounds like you are dropping your voice then bringing it back up — like a kid yelling his mother’s name but isn’t sure if she’s home.
-With a rising tone, the word now means “dog”.
+However, if we pronounce «maa» with a rising tone, which sounds like you are dropping your voice then bringing it back up — like a kid yelling his mother’s name but isn’t sure if she’s home — then it is a different word and a different meaning.
+With a rising tone, «maa» means “dog”.

 This can lead to some confusion, especially if you’re telling a dog to come.